MiraPurkrabek/MiraPurkrabek.github.io/projects.md

 ![](/assets/img/RePoGen_image.png){: height="180" }

-**Abstract**: Despite extensive research in human pose estimation, existing datasets focus predominantly on side- and front-view scenarios, limiting their applicability.
-We address the limitation by proposing a novel approach that tackles the challenges posed by dynamic environments with uncommon poses and extreme viewpoints.
-We introduce a new method for synthetic data generation for articulated objects - RePoGen, RarE POses GENerator - with comprehensive control over pose and view.
-Experiments on top-view datasets, as well as a new dataset of real images of diverse poses, show that adding RePoGen data to the standard COCO outperforms previous attempts at top-view pose estimation and significantly improves performance on the bottom-view dataset.
-Extensive ablation study on both the top and bottom view data clarify the contributions of the methodological choices and demonstrate improved performance.
-The introduced dataset and corresponding code are available on the [project website](https://mirapurkrabek.github.io/RePoGen-paper/).
+**Abstract**: Methods and datasets for human pose estimation focus predominantly on side- and front-view scenarios.
+We overcome the limitation by leveraging synthetic data and introduce RePoGen (RarE POses GENerator), an SMPL-based method for generating synthetic humans with comprehensive control over pose and view.
+Experiments on top-view datasets and a new dataset of real images with diverse poses show that adding the RePoGen data to the COCO dataset outperforms previous approaches to top- and bottom-view pose estimation without harming performance on common views.
+An ablation study shows that anatomical plausibility, a property prior research focused on, is not a prerequisite for effective performance.
+The introduced dataset and the corresponding code are available on the [project website](https://mirapurkrabek.github.io/RePoGen-paper/).

 ### [Discovery, tracking and redection of floorball players from multiple cameras](https://dspace.cvut.cz/handle/10467/101411)